cns-iu/wpp-table-experiments/README.md

 ## Scatter Plots

+### 3D Scatter plots for all organ systems

-> This script will plot a 3D scatter plot where -
+> This script will plot a 3D scatter plot with dots size and color representing number of processes at that scale where -
 > - X axis is Spatial Scale => Organs, AS, FTU, CT, B
 > - Y axis is Temporal Scale -> <1 second, 1s - < 1min, 1min - < 1hr, 1hr - < 1day, 1day - < 1week, 1 week - < 1 year, 1 year or longer
 > - Z axis is Organ Systems -> CardioVascular, Digestive, Endocrine, Female Reproductive, Male Reproductive, Muscular, Pulmonary, Skeletal, Urinary System